yearend/netlify-cli/README.md

 # docker netlify-cli

 A Docker image for [netlify/cli][a].
-Also includes jq, curl, python, and semantic release.
+Also includes jq, curl, python, git, and build tools.

 [a]: https://github.com/netlify/cli